IIIF/api/source/api/cookbook/newspapers/index.md

 }
 ```

-IIIF Collections for newspaper titles may also have a `navDate` in the Manifest section, for example:
+IIIF Collections for newspaper titles may also have a `navDate` for the title as a whole, for example:

 ``` json-doc
 {